Pathway Overview

 First-year medical students participated in the (Im)Printed art exhibition as part of their Foundations of Clinical Medicine course.
 The art exhibition encouraged reflections on identity, relationships and purpose.

 - "Healing arts: The synergy of medicine and the humanities," Audrey Shafer, Stanford Medicine, Winter 2017.
-(View article,
+(Stanford article)

 - "UW uses artwork to help sharpen visual skills of future doctors," Kyung M. Song.
 Seattle Times, Dec.
 2008.
-(View article,
+(Seattle Times article)

 student spotlights